NohPei/pps-gen-gpio/README.md

 Usage
 -----
-If you use a Beaglebone Black and want to change the PPS output pin, you have to modify your device tree file (am335x-boneblack.dts) accordingly:
+If you want to change the output pin, update the device tree overlay file accordingly.
-- Make sure you have the right pin multiplexing setting:

-		pps_gen_pins: pinmux_pps_gen_pins {
-			pinctrl-single,pins = <
-				0x4C (PIN_OUTPUT_PULLDOWN | MUX_MODE7) /* gpmc_a3.gpio1_19 */

-Check the [BBB System Reference Manual](https://github.com/CircuitCo/BeagleBone-Black/blob/master/BBB_SRM.pdf?raw=true) and the [am335x Technical Reference Manual](https://www.ti.com.cn/cn/lit/ug/spruh73q/spruh73q.pdf) to find out the correct pinmux table offset of the chosen pin.
-- The pps-gen-gpios property defines the pin you want to use as a PPS output:

-		pps-gen {
-				pinctrl-names = "default";
-				pinctrl-0 = <&pps_gen_pins>;
-				compatible = "pps-gen-gpio";
-				pps-gen-gpio = <&gpio1 19 GPIO_ACTIVE_HIGH>;
-				default-state = "off";

 Please note that in order to use the module with any other board using the device tree infrastructure, the following matching definitions are required in the device tree: